tinymce/tinymce-docs/plugins/a11ychecker.md

 ### `toggleaudit()`

-Opens the accessibility checker dialog with the results of the audit and options to correct the problems, if any.
+Opens and closes the accessibility checker dialog with the results of the audit and options to correct the problems, if any.

 #### Example: Using `toggleaudit()`